 Money laundering in Nevada is defined as disguising the financial proceeds from illegal activity as money from a legitimate source.
 This typically occurs in drug trafficking and fraud cases.
-Under 18 U.S.C. §§ 1956 & 1957, money laundering carries up to 20 years in federal prison, fines, restitution, and asset forfeiture.
+Under 18 U.S.C. §§ 1956 and 1957, money laundering is punishable by

 In this article, our Las Vegas criminal defense attorneys discuss: